Tehran launches new case against UK-Iranian Zaghari-Ratcliffe - France 24

 Zaghari-Ratcliffe has been on temporary release from Evin prison in Tehran since the spring due to the novel coronavirus pandemic.

-Media in both the UK and Iran have drawn a possible link between Zaghari-Ratcliffe's detention to Britain settling a debt dating back more than 40 years when the Shah of Iran paid the UK £400 million for 1,500 Chieftain tanks.
+Media in both the UK and Iran have drawn a possible link between Zaghari-Ratcliffe's detention and a British debt dating back more than 40 years, to when the Shah of Iran paid the UK £400 million for 1,500 Chieftain tanks.

 When the Shah was ousted in 1979, Britain refused to deliver the tanks to the new Islamic Republic but kept the money.

-The British government has previously admitted it owes Iran up to £300 million ($395 million), but both countries have denied any link with the Zaghari-Ratcliffe case.
+The British government has previously admitted it owes Iran up to £300 million ($395 million), but both countries have denied any link between that and the Zaghari-Ratcliffe case.

+"Well of course there should be no link," Ratcliffe told ITV.
+"It's completely outrageous to be holding people and using them as collateral."

-However, British daily The Guardian reported on Friday that UK Defence Minister Ben Wallace had for the first time acknowledged he was "actively" seeking to repay a debt to Iran to secure the release of Zaghari-Ratcliffe and other Iranian-British detainees.
+British daily The Guardian reported on Friday that UK Defence Minister Ben Wallace had for the first time said he was "actively" seeking to repay a debt to Iran to secure the release of Zaghari-Ratcliffe and other Iranian-British detainees in a letter to Zaghari-Ratcliffe's lawyers.

+"With regard to (International Military Services) Ltd and the outstanding legal dispute the government acknowledges there is a debt to be paid and continues to explore every legal avenue for the lawful discharge of that debt," he wrote.

+A court hearing over the debt is set for 4 November, according to The Guardian.

 © 2020 AFP